unikraft/eurosys21-artifacts/README.md

 Each experiment, and therefore directory listed in `experiments/`, is populated with a `README.md` which includes more detail about the individual experiment.

+## Notes on disk storage

+We use intermediate Docker containers for building images and accessing pre-built binaries for many of the experiments.
+In addition to this, this repository clones the Linux kernel to make changes for testing.
+As a result, expected disk storage utilized to conduct all experiments is ~50GB.